Skip to main content

 Council updated the Manning River Flood Study in 2015 to reduce the potential impacts of flooding on our community.
 Locals provided valuable input, sharing their experiences of flooding in the area.

 In 2020, Council completed a Floodplain Risk Management Study and Plan for the Manning River.
-This study identified the need to consider a levee for the Taree central business district.
+This study considered numerous Floodplain Risk Management actions and identified that a levee for the Taree central business district is the most cost-effective and straight forward option.
+This study further investigates the feasibility of the levee and is being undertaken as part of the NSW Floodplain Management Program.

 You can view both these studies in our document library below on this page.